 - It will look better in Medium’s own news feeds.

 - Humans are visual creatures, and click on images.

-Technically as a writer, you are liable for copyright infringement, and Medium is not.
 The simplest way to attribute an image is to put the words “Image credit” below an image, and link this text to its original source.